Sunshine Hours Map UK (Solar Radiation Map)

 The repayment period is between 5-10 years, depending on the installation.
 For specific eligibility criteria, you can visit the Home Energy Scotland website.

-Other than that, there are no direct grant or loan offers in the UK but there are ways to save money with the schemes like Smart Export Guarantee (SEG) and VAT reduction.
+Other than that, there are no direct grant or loan offers in the UK but there are ways to save money with schemes like Smart Export Guarantee (SEG) and VAT reduction.

 Smart Export Guarantee (SEG)